chatwoot/docs/development/project-setup/conversation-continuity.md

 If you are using Mailgun as your email service, in the Mailgun dashboard configure it to forward your inbound emails to `https://example.com/rails/action_mailbox/mailgun/inbound_emails/mime` if `example.com` is where you have hosted the application.

 #### Sendgrid

+Ensure to set up the proper MX records for `your-domain.com` pointed towards Sendgrid

-If you are choosing Sendgrid to be your email service, configure SendGrid Inbound Parse to forward inbound emails to forward your inbound emails to `/rails/action_mailbox/sendgrid/inbound_emails` with the username `actionmailbox` and the password you previously generated.
+Configure SendGrid Inbound Parse to forward inbound emails to forward your inbound emails to `/rails/action_mailbox/sendgrid/inbound_emails` with the username `actionmailbox` and the password you previously generated.
 If the deployed application was hosted at `example.com`, you can configure the following URL as the forward route.

 ```bash
 https://actionmailbox:PASSWORD@example.com/rails/action_mailbox/sendgrid/inbound_emails